 In the second example: Josh knows he has been heard; he experiences empathy and validation for himself and the event.
 Josh learns he can share what troubles him and formulates a healthier view of the world, himself – and his place in it.
 Relationships, as an adult, are more likely to be harmonious; his self-esteem, healthier.
 Ultimately, Josh will be more resilient to the impermanence of life.

 These two examples are opposite ends of a spectrum.
 There are many, many more possibilities that are less obvious and this is clear when I ask relevant questions of clients.

-But as CEN author, Dr Jonice Webb shares, “it’s not so much what was taught, as what wasn’t!”
-It is the unseen and subsequently unrecognised lack of teaching and validation that creates emotional havoc in the adult.
+It’s not so much what was taught, as what wasn’t!
+It is the unseen and subsequently unrecognised lack of teaching and validation that creates emotional havoc in the adult. – Dr Jonice Webb

+Now let’s use Selina as an example.
 Selina grew up with parents who worked hard but her mother struggled with bouts of depression and her father could be short-tempered.
 Selina remembers noticing the atmosphere change at times and feeling fearful, not knowing what might come next.
-Her parents also believed that children should be seen but not heard and Selina often felt that she was not allowed to express herself.
-So Selina leaned that her feelings were unimportant and worse, that she appeared to matter less.
+Her parents also believed that children should be seen and not heard and Selina often felt that she was not allowed to express herself.
+So Selina learned that her feelings were unimportant and worse, that she appeared to matter less.

 Clients who are yet to explore their formative years may feel, for example, a deep sense of loneliness and emptiness, fear of rejection in relationships, and experience anxiety or low moods.
 Love is a difficult concept!